 - Add vegetable oil to Instant Pot and select "Saute".
 When hot, add beef and cook for 2 minute per side, until browned.
 Remove to a plate

 - Add in beef broth and scrape the bottom of the pot with a wooden spoon to remove any browned bits.
-Add horseradish, garlic, remaining 1 tsp black pepper, and onion powder.
+Add horseradish, garlic, remaining 1 tsp black pepper, dried onion and rosemary.
 Stir gently.

 - Return beef to the pot, then add thyme sprigs and potatoes.